Charitable Gift Annuities

 Will I avoid capital gains tax if I give appreciated property or securities to purchase a gift annuity?

-Landis Homes Gift Annuity program is managed by Mennonite Foundation of Everence.
+The Landis Homes gift annuity program is managed by Mennonite Foundation of Everence.
 We are also happy to work with your financial advisors to ensure that your desires and interest are met.
-The Landis Homes Advancement Team is available to provide additional information at no obligation.
-This includes a personalized and confidential informational proposal.
+The Landis Homes Advancement team is available to provide additional information at no obligation, including a personalized and confidential proposal.
 Please contact the Advancement Office at (717) 509-5490.